tomkyle/negatives-color-profiles/README.md

 ```

+#### srgb-v4
-**sRGB v4 Appearance:** the `srgb-v4` parameters outputs the full path to the ICC's sRGB v4 Appearance profile.
+Show the full path to the ICC's sRGB v4 Appearance profile:

 ```bash
 $ iccprofiles srgb-v4